MitchellGerdisch/pulumi-selfhosted-eks-installer-iam_vpc-modified/eks-hosted/README.md

 * If using the `02-03-build-iam` project to create the IAM for the rest of the projects:
   * `cd 02-03-build-iam`
   * create a stack and `pulumi up`.
 Any config errors, just follow the instructions.
+    * The needed values are from the outputs of the `01-cluster-configuration` stack
+* `cd 02-cluster-services`
+  * Look at the `Pulumi.test.yaml` config file to see what to set up.